- Chart

 Reputation and Reliability

-iShares, by BlackRock, is one of the largest and most reputable ETF issuers globally, known for its extensive product range and operational robustness.
+iShares, managed by BlackRock, is one of the largest and most reputable ETF providers globally, known for its extensive range of products and strong market presence.
+BlackRock's reputation for operational excellence and robust risk management provides a high degree of reliability for its ETFs.

 Management Expertise